mathias31415/diy_robotics/ROS-Packages/ROS-OVERVIEW.md

 ![staged_build](../images/staged_build_new.png)

-So in total we need to develop 3 description packages, 2 driver packages and 1 moveit package and 3 application packages.
+So in total we need to develop 3 description packages, 2 driver packages and 3 moveit packages and 1 application package.

 ## Development
 Every mentioned package was developed more or less independend.
 For simple development and deployment, every package has its own GIT repository.